 Those are just a few of the heartbreaking things we see everyday.
 Whether it’s our local headlines on TV or social media newsfeeds at our fingertips, we are constantly inundated with stories of despair.
 But that’s to be expected, right?
 Ever since Adam and Eve sinned in the garden of Eden, the world has been full of brokenness.

 However, friend, we can celebrate even in these broken days because there is still hope.
 It’s impossible to find if you’re looking at the things of this world marred by sin.
-So together, we’ll look at insufficient sources of hope, the only real source of hope, and a local event with Ricky Leonard Ministries to share hope with our community.
+So together, we’ll look at insufficient sources of hope and the only real source of hope.

 POOR PLACES TO PUT YOUR HOPE

 Before we focus on the only source of true hope, let’s explore some repeatedly disappointing things that we put our hope in.
 As you read through this list, mentally check off the ones you often lean on:

 You put your hope in more than a few of those at times, don’t you?
 You’re not alone.
 While these things can be good and helpful, they’re absolutely incapable of giving you real, lasting hope.
 For example, your health can be diminished with one nasty virus.
 As great as your spouse may be, they will let you down at some point.
 And although money is a necessity, all that you’ve worked for and saved can be wiped out in one awful incident.